 AI focuses mainly on the malware itself.
 It scans a file to determine if it includes suspicious patterns of CPU instructions or API imports.
 It also can check at runtime whether the process is performing malicious operations by analyzing its memory and I/O operations.
 However, before the malware is delivered to the computer, there is a phase of exploitation.
 This phase may involve, for example, executing malicious shellcode in the browser or exploiting Adobe Reader or Microsoft Office vulnerabilities.

 This initial phase of exploitation is where the attacker gains a foothold in your system, hence the most dangerous one.
 Generally, this stage involves minimal memory, disk or I/O operations; simply not enough to tag it as malicious by AI techniques.
-AI relies on catching the malware itself at a later stage, once it begins to operate in the system (Figure 1).
+Artificial Intelligence for security relies on catching the malware itself at a later stage, once it begins to operate in the system (Figure 1).

 As AI detection becomes more prevalent, malware will likely evolve to evade AI products at the exploitation/shell stage, before they have a chance to raise any alert.
 Malware may avoid AI detection by manipulating the AV, operating at the kernel level, changing its behavior and other known and yet-to-be-developed techniques (Figure 2).